How to Write a Job Ad That Stands Out From Competition

 Define Your Expectations to Successfully Hire

 The success of your business depends on your team—their personal qualities, skills, and more.
-Carefully crafting your job ad allows you to set set clear expectations and attract the exact candidates you need to meet your unique company goals.
+Carefully crafting your job ad allows you to set clear expectations and attract the exact candidates you need to meet your unique company goals.

 It all starts with brainstorming and researching to figure out your ideal role requirements.
 Once you have that criteria determined, writing a job ad is simple.
 Just plug your criteria into the job ad formula as laid out in this guide, and your work is done.
-With well-brainstormed content, your job listing on job boards like Indeed, Ziprecruiter, LinkedIn will attract the best prospective candidates for your business.
+With well-brainstormed content, your job listing on job boards like Indeed, Ziprecruiter, and LinkedIn will attract the best prospective candidates for your business.